Passerina amoena

 - A “wave” of 8 was in Adams Co 24 May 1938 (Staley 1938).

-Summer: Currently, breeding is probably restricted to the Pine Ridge in Sioux and Dawes Cos, the Wildcat Hills and Scotts Bluff NM areas in Scotts Bluff Co, and Bighorn Escarpment in Scotts Bluff and Banner Cos, and possibly the Niobrara Valley Preserve, Brown Co.
+Summer: Currently, breeding is probably restricted to the Pine Ridge in Sioux and Dawes Cos, the Wildcat Hills and Scotts Bluff NM areas in Scotts Bluff Co, Bighorn Escarpment in Scotts Bluff and Banner Cos, and possibly the Niobrara Valley Preserve, Brown Co.

 An old easterly report of possible breeding is of a male at Hastings, Adams Co 18 May 1935 that was joined by a female; on 4 Jun, four males and two females were present (Swenk 1935).
 Brooking collected eggs (HMM #2268) from a nest at Spring Branch, Clay Co 23 Jun 1915 (Mollhoff 2022).

-Elsewhere, there are scattered nesting season (Jun-Jul) reports, none accompanied by evidence of nesting.
+Elsewhere, there are scattered nesting season (Jun-Jul) reports east of the expected breeding range, none accompanied by evidence of nesting.
 One was in Thomas Co Jun 2008.
 At Crescent Lake NWR, Garden Co there are four reports 2-17 Jun that are likely migrants, although one was there 1 Jul 1977.
 There are several reports in Keith Co that might indicate breeding: at Lake Ogallala 2 Jun 2007, 7 Jun 2011, 8 Jun 2011, and 17 Jun 2001, for Keith Co Jul-Aug 1977 (Rosche and Johnsgard 1984), 21 Jul 2016, and territorial singing males 5 Jul 1987 and 25 Jul 1984 (Rosche 1994).
-In Lincoln Co there are several reports also: 30 Jun 1965, 30 Jun 1966, 22 Jun 2003, and one singing 8 Jul and 19 Jul 2010.
+In Lincoln Co there are several reports also: 30 Jun 1965, 30 Jun 1966, 22 Jun 2003, one singing 8-19 Jul 2010., and one 7 Jun 2024.
 One was at Bridgeport SRA, Morrill Co 18 Jun 2023, one at Oliver Reservoir, Kimball Co 22 Jun 2023, and one at Red Willow Reservoir, Frontier Co 15 Jul 2010.

-In addition, there are reports from Chase Co 4 Jul 1989, 1-2 on 13-18 Jun 2009, 12 Jun 2013, and during the second breeding bird atlas 2006-2011 there were reports in Chase, Dundy, and Hitchcock Cos (Mollhoff 2016).
+In addition, there are reports for Chase Co 4 Jul 1989, 1-2 on 13-18 Jun 2009, 12 Jun 2013, and during the second breeding bird atlas 2006-2011 there were reports in Chase, Dundy, and Hitchcock Cos (Mollhoff 2016).
 Mollhoff (2001) showed summer occurrences in Furnas and Custer Cos in the period 1984-89.

 - Breeding phenology: